About

 In creating a resource that spans the breadth of our tradition, there will inevitably be some things that sit well and others that don’t.

-Owen Morgan explains what you can expect, what is not included and how to get the most out of it:
+Owen Morgan explains what you can expect, how to get the most out of it and what is not included.

 Your context

-As you work through the content, it needn't be abstract ideas, be thinking about your gathered congregation and think about the lives throughout the week; think about children and young people; think about other ages and stages of life; think about regulars and those on the fringe, think about your wider community.
+As you work through the content, it need not be abstract ideas - be thinking about your gathered congregation and their lives throughout the week; think about children and young people; think about other ages and stages of life; think about regulars and those on the fringe, think about your wider community.

 Gathered congregations both